annabelshaw2-creator/AnnabelShaw.Final-Project-Algorithms-Portfolio/CH03/CH03_LAB_REPORT.md

 2. **Recursive Case:** [the looping case]

 ### The Call Stack
-[The call stack is a stack that adds to the top of the pile then calling from the top of the pile befor returning the later ellemnts.]
+[The call stack is a stack that adds to the top of the pile then calling from the top of the pile before returning the later ellemnts.]

 ## Function Analysis